Black French people: Definition issues

 Ousmane Dembélé is of full Black African descent.
 His father is originally from Mali, and his mother is originally from Mauritania and Senegal.

 Kylian Mbappé is of partial Black African descent.
-His father is originally from Cameroon, but his mother is white, originally from Algeria.
+His father is originally from Cameroon, but his mother is Kabyle, originally from Algeria.

-In France, there is no formal definition of ethnicity, particularly in terms of its relationship to French identity or to métissage.
+In France, there is no formal definition of ethnicity, particularly in terms of its relationship to French identity or to multiracial people.
 However, this type of identity may be reflected in organizations such as the Conseil représentatif des associations noires, or in other ways.

 Much of the academic literature dedicated to black people comes from the USA, where "black identity" is relatively homogeneous: these are essentially the descendants of slaves brought over in the 18th century to work on the plantations of the American Southeast.
 However, the definition of "black" in the United States, based on the "One-drop rule", has no objective basis in reality, and only partially correlates with skin color and historical trajectory.

 If the black Americans can be roughly compared to French black people from the overseas departments (notably the West Indies, even if equal rights there go back much further than in the US), the bulk of dark-skinned people living in mainland France have nothing to do with this pattern or with the history of slavery: as historian and former minister Pap Ndiaye points out, in France "the black group is infinitely diverse socially and culturally, and lumping all blacks into the same categorical bag is a problematic operation."

-This great complexity in talking about "Blacks" served as the basis for the screenplay of the film Tout simplement noir (by Jean-Pascal Zadi and John Wax, 2020), which illustrates the distance between personalities such as Claudia Tagbo (a naturalized French actress from Ivory Coast), Omar Sy (a French actor born in Trappes to Senegalese and Malian parents), Lucien Jean-Baptiste (a Caribbean actor from Martinique) and JoeyStarr (born in Paris to Martinique parents of Afro-Caribbean, Britain and Chinese descent), Éric Judor (born to a father of mixed race from Guadeloupe and an Austrian mother) and Vikash Dhorasoo (of south Indian origin).
+This great complexity in talking about "Blacks" served as the basis for the screenplay of the film Tout simplement noir (by Jean-Pascal Zadi and John Wax, 2020), which illustrates the distance between personalities such as Claudia Tagbo (a naturalized French actress from Ivory Coast), Omar Sy, (a French actor born in Trappes to Senegalese and Malian parents), Lucien Jean-Baptiste (a Caribbean actor from Martinique) and JoeyStarr (born in Paris to Martinique parents of Afro-Caribbean, Britain and Chinese descent), Éric Judor (born to a father of mixed race from Guadeloupe and an Austrian mother) and Vikash Dhorasoo (of south Indian origin).

 Other non-African black-skinned ethnic groups include some of the Melanesians of the south-western Pacific Ocean (including the French territory of New Caledonia), of whom Christian Karembeu is a famous representative.

 Omar Sy a comedian with African origins (Senegal and Mauritania).